olavmrk/python-phonemes/README.md

 phonemes.py
 ===========

-This was a script I wrote to generate strings of phonemes.
+This was a script I wrote to generate words of phonemes.
 It is heavily based on the code in [pwgen](http://sourceforge.net/projects/pwgen/).

 Usage